True North at the site of the new Arden Station

 The Race That Stops a Nation SLV display

-A special display at the State Library Victoria commemorates the running of the 150th Melbourne Cup in 2010.
-Curated by Christine Eid.
+Curated by Christine Eid, a special display at the State Library Victoria commemorates the running of the 150th Melbourne Cup in 2010.

 Circular public art commission

-‘Circular’ (2010) is a series of eight cast iron artworks installed in Point Cook, created by artist Christine Eid, TOW, in collaboration with typographer Stephen Banham from Letterbox.
+Quietly integrated into the streetscape, ‘Circular’ (2010) is a series of eight cast iron public artworks that playfully take the form of manhole covers while referencing the stories, values and diversity of the Point Cook area.
+A collaboration between artist Christine Eid, TOW, and typographer Stephen Banham, Letterbox.
 Read more

 Hard Labour Seminar at SLV

-Christine Eid, State Library Creative Fellow, will give a presentation about her research on Victoria’s female taxi drivers at the ‘Hard Labour’ seminar at SLV.
+As a State Library Creative Fellow, Christine Eid will give a presentation about her research on Victoria’s female taxi drivers at the ‘Hard Labour’ seminar at State Library Victoria.

 SLV Creative Fellowship

-Christine Eid’s research will explore the rich social history of female taxi drivers in the Victorian taxi industry, utilising the State Library Victoria’s unique collections.
+Christine Eid is the recipient of a State Library Victoria Creative Fellowship.
+Her research will explore the rich social history of female taxi drivers in the Victorian taxi industry utilising the Library’s unique collections.
 Read more

 Unearthing Glenrowan SLV Display